Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Can my business afford the loan?

-This is the most important question to ask and one you need to determine before you apply for the loan.
+This is the most important question to ask and one you need to determine before applying for a loan.
+Make sure you calculate the exact cost of repayments to see if the amount fits within your budget.

 Is the loan affordability based on current profits or projected ones?